SineadMorris/TRMecology/README.md

 require(cowplot)
 ```

-Then define settings for the final plot:
+And define settings for the final plot:

 ``` r
 basetext <- 10